-When the customer Then Receives SSI Cash; No more than \$30 of the customer's SSI Cash payment is counted. • Lives in a certified medical institution; and • Has more than 50% of their cost-of- care paid for by ALTCS Is a veteran or the surviving spouse of a veteran; Count all Veteran's Assistance (VA) benefit amounts including: • Has no spouse or dependents; and • Aid and Attendance (A&A); and Is a resident of an Arizona State Veteran Home Unusual Medical Expenses (UME).
-See MA606RRR for more information about VA benefits.
+If the customer Then Receives SSI Cash; When the customer has no additional income, the counted SSI Cash amount is \$30.00. • Lives in a certified Long Term Care (LTC) medical facility; and When the customer's additional income is equal to or more than \$50.00, the counted SSI Cash amount is \$0.00.
+Has more than 50% of their cost-of-care paid for by ALTCS When the customer's additional income is less than \$50.00, the counted SSI Cash amount is the difference between \$50.00 and the additional income.
+Countable SSI Cash cannot exceed \$30.00. • Is a veteran or the surviving spouse of a veteran; Count all Veteran's Assistance (VA) benefit amounts including: Has no spouse or dependents; and • Aid and Attendance (A&A); and Is a resident of an Arizona Unusual Medical Expenses (UME).
+State Veteran Home See MA606RRR for more information about VA benefits.
 Has income assigned to a Special Treatment Trust See MA803E.2 for instructions.
 Is eligible for FTW - ALTCS Gross earned and unearned income is counted.
-Was determined eligible using Community Spouse policy Only the customer's income is counted.
+Was determined eligible using Only the customer's income is counted.